evanwills/regex-input/README.md

 Some regular expression engines (like PHP PCRE) allow paird delimiters (e.g. `<` & `>`).<br />
-If `pairddelims` is a character that can be a paired delimiter then the paired characters will be used as opening and closing delimiters. e.g. `(^[a-z]+$)is`.
+If `paireddelims` is a character that can be a paired delimiter then the paired characters will be used as opening and closing delimiters. e.g. `(^[a-z]+$)is`.